ryan-berkowitz98/procurement-risk-model/README.md

 ## 📄 License & Attribution

-- Please attribute **Global Procurement Risk Model** and the author when sharing derivatives.
+- Please attribute **Global Procurement Risk Model** and ryan-berkowitz98 when sharing derivatives.

 ## 📬 Contact

 Questions or want a run for another country?
-**Ryan Berkowitz** — open an issue in this repo or reach out directly.
+- Open an issue in this repo or reach out directly.